 Qasim Virjee 18:34

-The first time I lived in Toronto was because after McGill I’d gone back to Kenya and was thinking of what to do.
-I kind of had this food experience as well because I loved cooking I love feeding people but I had yet not experienced hating the dirty side of the hospitality industry and and so I’d applied to Chef schools all over the world and I got in you know, of course all the fancy places you have to pay oodles of money to and I was like yeah, I could wear all sorts of you know, logos on my lapel on my fancy whites and be a court on Blur asshole or I could go somewhere really cool and and I was like this close to going to the spear vineyard in Stellenbosch just just kind of like North I guess of Cape Town and and had all these dreams at the time of as I got accepted there to their cooking school which only had like 18 students or something of creating these amazing you know, Impala medallion you know dress did like for whatever local berry juice.
-I don’t know I got really kind of I romanticize the idea.
-I went to South Africa I checked it out is really cool.
+first time I lived in Toronto was because after McGill I'd gone back to Kenya and was thinking of what to do.
+I kind of had this food experience as well because I loved cooking I love feeding people but I had yet not experienced hating the dirty side of the hospitality industry and and so I applied to Chef schools all over the world.
+And I got in you know, of course all the fancy places you have to pay oodles of money to and I was like yeah, I could wear all sorts of you know, logos on my lapel on my fancy whites and be a court on Blur asshole or I could go somewhere really cool and and I was like this close to going to the spear vineyard in Stellenbosch just just kind of like North I guess of Cape Town.
+And I had all these dreams at the time of as I got accepted there to their cooking school which only had like 18 students or something of creating these amazing you know Impala medallion, you know, dressed it like for whatever local berry juice.
+I got really kind of romanticize the idea went to South Africa I checked it out is really cool.
 But something called me back to Canada.
-This is before we met and I came back here and I was enrolled in Georgia Browns culinary school.
-I worked at a couple restaurants as a line cook.
+This is before we met and I came back here and I was enrolled in George Brown culinary school.
+I worked at a couple of restaurants as a line cook.
 And within four months, I mean, my knife skills were amazing.
 I learned everything I could, but I got just abused in those kitchens, totally out of the pages of that book.
-And like for me, I treated it like a scholastic you know, exercise.
-So I was just laughing at how ridiculous the people who called this their life was, you know, and, and they didn’t see it that way.
+And like, for me, I treated it like Scholastic, you know, exercise.
+So I was just laughing at how ridiculous the people who called this their life was, you know, and and they didn't see it that way.
 So then when I called it quits one day, it was great.
-It was just a hungover morning, where I basically called him and said, I’m not coming ever again.
-And was yelled at by the leg head of this particular terrible establishment that’s gone bankrupt since which I’m glad for and will not name on camera.
-Because it’s shameful that I work there managing deep fryers and drunk people.
-But yeah, it’s it’s always sad when when you really reflect on it, and you say, Okay, well, this is a field I want to be involved with, because it’s so part of my life.
+It was just a hungover morning, where I basically called in and said, I'm not coming over again, and was yelled at by the leg head of this particular terrible establishment that's gone bankrupt since which I'm glad for and will not name on camera.
+Because it's shameful that I work there managing deep fryers and drunk people.
+But yeah, it's it's always sad when when you really reflect on it, and you say, Okay, well, this is a field I want to be involved with, because it's so part of my life.
 But at the same time, the conventional paths into that industry are.
-They feel like there’s a constrained narrative for you even there, like as a career path, and then it’s not gonna be fun.
+They feel like there's a constrained narrative for you even there, like as a career path, and then it's not gonna be fun.
 So

 Len Senater 21:10